yousufmadani444-hue/7nm-FinFET-Technology/README.md

 **Oxide Capacitance:**
 In case of plannar mosfet the gate capacitance per unit area is $$C_{ox} = \frac{\varepsilon_{ox}}{T_{ox}}$$
 Where:
-- εox → Permittivity of the oxide layer
+- εox → Permittivity of the oxide layer.
 - Tox → Thickness of the oxide layer.
+- Here, basically what Cox tells is capacitance per unit area of gate oxide that is how much charge can be stored in a tiny square of gate area, in the case of plannar mosfet the gate is only present on the top surface of channel so the charge accumulated is lesser compared to a finfet where the gate has more area covered of the channel.

-The total gate capacitance is given by the total area times the gate capacitance per unit area that is Ctotal ​= Cox​ × W × L
+The total gate capacitance is given by the total area times the gate capacitance per unit area that is Ctotal ​= Cox​ × W × L.
+This tell how much charge the gate capacitance can hold per unit voltage.

+But in the case of finfets the gate capacitance is defined as follows